thisyearnofear/crayon-cursor/README.md

 3. Error handling for network issues
 4. Performance optimization for mobile devices

-## Deployment to Vercel
+## Deployment

-This project is configured for deployment on Vercel with both frontend and backend components.
+This project is designed for a split deployment architecture:

-### Setup Instructions
+- Frontend deployed on Vercel
+- Backend deployed on Northflank

+### Frontend Deployment to Vercel

 1. **Fork or clone the repository to your GitHub account**